Rumbeyoğlu Fahreddin Bey: Membership in the final Ottoman government

 After the end of World War I In April 1920, Rumbeyoğlu Fahreddin Bey was named minister of education in Damat Ferid Pasha's last Ottoman government.
 His most well-known act in this role was apparently to order the replacement of the word "Turkish" in schoolbooks with the word "Ottoman".
-By July 1920, Fahreddin Bey was appointed minister of justice, continuing in the same role under the new cabinet of Ahmet Tevfik Pasha from August 1920.
+By July 1920, Fahreddin Bey was appointed minister of justice, continuing in the same role under the new cabinet of Ahmed Tevfik Pasha from August 1920.
 During this period, Fahreddin Bey was a member of the Kuva-yi Inzibatiye, the "Army of the Caliphate" that was formed by the Istanbul government to oppose the Turkish National Forces under Mustafa Kemal Atatürk.
 He remained in the cabinet until some time in 1921.

 Fahreddin Bey's prominence in the last Ottoman government drew unfavorable attention in the new Turkish Republic.
 On 23 April 1924 the Grand National Assembly of Turkey declared Fahreddin Bey among 150 personae non gratae of Turkey for his participation in the Kuva-yi Inzibatiye and membership in the cabinet that acceded to the Treaty of Sèvres, causing him to flee into exile.

 Following the proclamation of a pardon in 1938, Rumbeyoğlu Fahreddin Bey returned to Turkey where he died in 1943.